Five Sisters, Glen Shiel |

 I had arranged to go north for a few days before Storm Babet was predicted.
 The Met Office put out a rare red warning for the east of Scotland from Perth to Aberdeen.
 It would be close and my daughter and grandchildren were flying to Inverness to join me.
-They were worried but in my most optimistic manner, I reassured them it would be ok although there would be heavy rain in Inverness.
+They were worried because they had heard that the Scottish Government were urging people not to travel.
+In my most optimistic manner, I reassured them it would be ok where we were going although they might get some heavy rain in Inverness.

-The Resilience Centre obtains updates on what is happening on the ground from the councils as well as the police but this is usually retrospective whereas the local council emergency teams are operating in real-time.
+The Resilience Centre obtains updates on what is happening on the ground drawing information from the councils as well as the police but this is usually retrospective whereas the local council emergency teams are operating in real-time.
 In 14 years of operating such a team, I can never recall any pertinent instructions or advice arriving from the Scottish Government although resources were made available for serious incidents and payments made after the event.
-Mutual aid was usually arranged by the good network of support that existed between councils, this was particularly the case with major incidents such as Dunblane and the Foot and Mouth outbreak.
+Mutual aid was usually arranged by the good network of support that existed between councils, this was particularly the case with major incidents such as Dunblane and the Foot and Mouth outbreak in Dumfries and Galloway.

 With all this in mind, I checked the Met Office forecasts for my route north and council websites for road closures before deciding to travel as planned.
 I had established that Storm Babet was unlikely to have any impact on my journey.
 Flooding and extreme weather are after all very localised.